Supporting Trauma, PTSD & Flashbacks

 "I wanted to feel ok again"

-Trauma is the response to a deeply disturbing event or experience.
-An individual’s ability to cope with a traumatic experience will vary from one person to another, and depends on many factors including genetics, attachment style, support network and individual resilience.
+Trauma is the body's response to deeply disturbing events or experiences.
+Almost all of us have experienced some form of trauma, either directly or indirectly.
+You only become traumatized when your response systems to the perceived threats become overwhelmed.
+The ability to cope with a traumatic experience will vary from one person to another, and depends upon many factors including genetics, attachment style, support network and individual resilience.
 An event is most likely to be experienced as traumatic when:

 - It happened unexpectedly